jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

 jlpm watch   # leave this running... jupyter lab --watch  # ...in another terminal
 ```

+Now after each change to TypesScript files wait until both watchers finish compilation,
+and then refresh the JupyterLab in your browser.

 > Note: the backend schema is not included in `watch`, and is only refreshed by `build`